 UWE Philosophy Ranked 7th in UK in 2018 Guardian League Tables.

 To keep up to date with all the latest news about what's going on in the department, including our events, podcasts, talks and conferences, and information for applicants, download our newsletters below.

-comprises a small, friendly, energetic group, actively engaged in research, with particular expertise in the Philosophy of Nature, post-Kantian philosophy, German Idealism, Phenomenology, Contemporary French and Italian Philosophy, Feminism, the Philosophy of Health and Medicine, Philosophical Anthropology, and Political Thought.
+comprises a small, friendly, energetic group, actively engaged in research, whose work focuses on the Philosophy of Nature, post-Kantian philosophy, German Idealism, Phenomenology, Contemporary French and Italian Philosophy, Feminism, Political Thought, and the Philosophy of Health and Medicine.

 The course at UWE is designed to cover the entire history of philosophy from the Pre-Socratics to Neo-Platonic and Hellenistic philosophy, Early Modern Thought, right up to the most contemporary Continental European and Anglo-American philosophy.
 Along with this goes the insistence that one of the most crucial junctures of this history is the work of Kant, and the post-Kantian German Idealists who struggled with his legacy.

 We are currently rated seventh among all forty six Philosophy programmes in the United Kingdom (according to the Guardian league table), and have, since our inception in 2006, been in or just below the top ten.
 In the most recent National Student Survey (NSS), Philosophy achieved a 100% result for 'overall course satisfaction'.

 We also put on a wide range of public events, including a regular series of Royal Institute of Philosophy lectures in the centre of Bristol.
 You can find us on Facebook and follow us on Twitter.
 Our students run a flourishing Philosophy Society that puts on its own range of academic and social events.